apirrone/Plotter/README.md

 ## Disclamer

-I made this in about 1h.
+This is very `quick and dirty`.
 There WILL be bugs and maybe performance issues.
 I will try to improve it over time

 ## TODO
 - handle negative numbers